tulir/passfox/README.md

 You can find signed packages in the [Release section](https://github.com/tulir/passfox/releases)

 ## Features
-passFox is at a very early stage, but the basic features work.
+passFox is at an early stage, but the basic features are in.

 ### Currently implemented features
 * Listing passwords and directories